 You can also darken your foundation with your bronzer and contour powder/cream.
 You really don’t need to go too much darker with your actual foundation in the summer just because your skins darker as you can play around with it using the hacks above.

 The same in the winter, if your skins lighter/fairer then.
 I tend to use my winter color year round as it’s easier to make it darker than lighter.
 This way you can play around with different textures, different shades and save yourself a ton of money!

 What are your tips for making your foundation match your skin year round?

-If you have any tips for how you play around with your foundation to make it last year round let me know.
+If you have any tips for how to match foundation to make it last year round let me know.
 I love hearing and learning from you.
-Comment below or shoot me a message or comment on my Instagram.
+Shoot me a message or comment on my Instagram.
 As well as if you have any ideas for blog posts and podcasts.
 I’m always looking for new content to answer your questions to make it as interesting and valuable to you as possible.